Janoti/devops-project/README.md

    * If everything is ok, its time to APPLY:
      > terraform apply out.plan

+   *  After all infra is created, deploy the Load Balancer and 4 replicas of our app:
+     > make -f Makefile

+   * Use kubectl commands to explore and manage your pods

    * List the cluster container:
      > gcloud container clusters list